comfuture/uv-sandbox/README.md

 > activate .venv/bin/activate
 ```

-If you are using pyenv and pyenv-virtualenv, please do not create
+<!> If you are using pyenv and pyenv-virtualenv, please DO NOT create
 `.python-version` file in the project directory.
 It will cause an error.

 There are some shell scripts that helps you to activate the virtualenv when you